 Top Universities to Study in Netherland

-1. Delft University of Technology
+1. Study in the Netherlands at Delft University of Technology

 The Delft University of Technology was formed on 8 January 1842.
 William II of the Netherlands contributed majorly to establish it as a Royal Academy.
 Popularly, it is known as the TU Delft.

 TU Delft is the oldest and largest public research Dutch university situated in Delft, Netherland.
 It’s inquisitive with technological studies and that’s why it’s known as one of the top 20 universities for engineering and technology in the world.
 At present, it has 8 faculties and innumerable research institutes.
 TU Delft hosts over 19 thousand students under postgraduate and undergraduate programs with more than 2.9 thousand scientists and 2.1 thousand management & support staff.
 The school has extensively broadened its research and education curriculum that made it the first ever polytechnic school in 1864.